 Whenever I watch a movie on television I feel that I am peering into another world through a silly little window.
 It is as though someone had invited me to a party, but when I got there I had to stand outside and just look in through the window!
 I always want to get through the window and be inside that world.
 If VS movies ever happen, I and millions of other people will be able to do just that.

 Finally, I am going to take the opportunity to mention something that is becoming very popular in films - 3D.
 First of all, as a physicist I am aware that in normal life 3D, or stereoscopic vision as it is more properly called, depends on the separation between the eyes, which is only about 2 1/2 inches.
 The depth perception which this affords only works on objects fairly close to the head - about arm's length in fact.
 3D thus has very little importance in everyday life, and is useful only for tasks which take place close to the head such as threading a needle.
 In the UK you can even pass the standard driving test with only one good eye!
-It follows that in movies, 3D must be classed as special effects which might work in animated films and computer games but not in films which purport to show real life.
+It follows that in movies, 3D must be classed as special effects which will work in animated films and computer games but not in films which purport to show real life.
 I have seen one 3D movie, The Hobbit, and it proved that everything I have said is true.
 I hardly noticed the 3D effect and I soon forgot all about it.
 I am at a loss to understand why the phrase 3D has become so popular when it means so little.
-I suspect that it is mainly used by advertisers to fool the the public.
+I suspect that it is mainly used by advertisers to impress the the public.